 Sysctls can disable security mechanisms or affect all containers on a host, and should be disallowed except for an allowed "safe" subset.

 A sysctl is considered safe if it is namespaced in the container or the Pod, and it is isolated from other Pods or processes on the same Node.

 The Restricted policy is aimed at enforcing current Pod hardening best practices, at the expense of some compatibility.
 It is targeted at operators and developers of security-critical applications, as well as lower-trust users.The following listed controls should be enforced/disallowed:

 |Everything from the baseline profile.|

-In addition to restricting HostPath volumes, the restricted profile limits usage of non-core volume types to those defined through PersistentVolumes.
+In addition to restricting HostPath volumes, the restricted profile limits usage of non-ephemeral volume types to those defined through PersistentVolumes.